How to design a Step and Repeat Logo Wall

 - Select the settings as shown in the following image to set up a step and repeat for print which is 6 feet Wide and 5 feet high.

-- For best results ensure the color mode is set to CMYK
+- However, for best results ensure the color mode is so as to set to CMYK

 Upload your Graphics